open-manifesto-project/open-manifesto-api/README.md

 ## Remove current database

-If you want remove database could make of several ways:
+If you want to remove a database, you can do it in several ways:

 * Put option -v when you down docker-compose: